-However, this halo effect is not so difficult to fix, so you just need to know the trick.
+So, this halo effect is not so difficult to fix, you just need to know the trick.
 Maybe wrongly application of the protector can cause this bubbling effect on the screen.
 But you can fix it using some vegetable oil sometimes.

 Here we will explain how to fix this with a few simple steps.
 So without wasting your time, let’s move on to the steps which you are longing for.